 In another major departure, Stevens purposely brought a communality to the making of WONDERBLOOM—an undertaking that resulted in more than 40 acclaimed musicians contributing to the album, including Vulfpeck guitarist Cory Wong, longtime collaborator Jacob Collier and all members of The David Crosby Lighthouse band (keyboardist Michelle Willis, Snarky Puppy bandleader Michael League and David Crosby himself).
 “My earlier records were written solely by me and arranged by me.
 Only then would they be performed by me with the band,” says Stevens.
 “But going into making this record, I made a rule for myself that any time I had the instinct to turn inward and tough it out alone, I would instead stay open and share the process.
 And each time I did, I was rewarded tenfold by what we created together.
 Even with so many collaborators, the end result feels more honest than ever.”

-In selecting songs from the dozens of demos she’d recorded in recent years, Stevens narrowed her selection to 14 tracks rooted in her finely-detailed, emotionally-layered storytelling.
+In selecting songs from the dozens of demos she had recorded in recent years, Stevens narrowed her selection to 14 tracks rooted in her finely-detailed, emotionally-layered storytelling.
 “Some of the stories told on this record are very personal; some are from other people’s lives, and the rest are a bit more like fantasy,” she says.
 Co-written with Grammy-nominated musician Kaveh Rastegar, WONDERBLOOM’s lead single “Good Stuff” represents the album’s autobiographical component, emerging as a distinctly timely anthem.
 “It’s a song about things I’ve experienced personally in my career, and it underlines the struggles that so many women face in this industry,” Stevens says.
-Proving her ingenuity as a songwriter and performer, Stevens transforms those struggles into a triumphant pop epic, channeling a radiant confidence in her vocal delivery and embedding the song with soul-stirring gospel harmonies - which took shape from Michael Mayo’s immense vocal talent as he layered 64 unique vocal takes comprised of 50 different personalities and vocal timbres.
+Proving her ingenuity as a songwriter and performer, Stevens transforms those struggles into a triumphant pop epic, channeling a radiant confidence in her vocal delivery and embedding the song with soul-stirring gospel harmonies which took shape from Michael Mayo’s immense vocal talent as he layered 64 unique vocal takes comprised of 50 different personalities and vocal timbres.